 Should you study grammar?

-When I say that I don’t study the grammar I mean that I don’t deliberately study grammar.
+I may not take grammar lessons but that doesn’t mean I don’t learn grammar.
+When I say that I don’t study grammar I mean that I don’t deliberately study grammar.
 I don’t go to a bookstore, buy a grammar book, sit down, and start memorizing random rules.

 I’ve tried this method before and it is extremely inefficient.